• Support Harris

 Leveraging the Four Elements of a Persuasive Policy Recommendation

-• During this module, students will learn to organize their evidence into a comprehensive framework that effectively conveys the current state of affairs regarding their policy topic, desired outcomes, the obstacles hindering progress, and potential future developments.
-By mastering this framework, students will enhance their ability to construct compelling and persuasive policy recommendations that can drive informed decision-making.
+• During this module, participants will learn to organize their evidence into a comprehensive framework that effectively conveys the current state of affairs regarding their policy topic, desired outcomes, the obstacles hindering progress, and potential future developments.
+By mastering this framework, participants will enhance their ability to construct compelling and persuasive policy recommendations that can drive informed decision-making.

 Mastering the Five Essentials of Policy Narratives